Someone very wise once told me that everyone has a story. I thought I would use this platform to share mine.

 One of my earliest art memories is of selling my homemade coloring books to kids in the neighborhood.
 My feet didn't even touch the ground while I sat behind my little snack table filled with hand drawn books.
 Kids would snatch them up and then I'd run back inside to make more.

 When it came time to go to college, I felt like I'd devoted a lot of energy to my pursuit of fine art and decided to major in graphic design.
 My years spent in design and art direction had a strong influence on the way that I approach my art, particularly composition and my use of the humble line.
 You'll find all of the fundamentals of design in my art...pattern, texture, shapes, dimension, form, repetition and movement.
-Owning a design firm for years gave me the tools to approach my art career with the same sense of purpose.
+Owning a design firm for years gave me the tools to approach my art career with a strong sense of professionalism.

 A short blurb about my family.
 Dave, my husband of almost forty years, appraises machinery and equipment (think nuclear power plants, etc.) and can fix anything.
-Our adult daughters use their creativity in different ways, Interior Architect, Sarah, is now Director of Operations for a design firm.
-Becca uses her Industrial Design skills as an Advanced Color/Finish/Material Designer.
-(See one of Becca's other interests, a fashion blog, http://www.thefutureisok.com/ for some of her brilliant illustrations.)
-We feel incredibly blessed; Sarah is married to her wife Jamie and Becca and is with her boyfriend Craig.
-Life is good!
+Our adult daughters use their creativity in different ways, Sarah is an Interior Architect/Designer and Becca uses her Industrial Design skills as an Advanced Color/Finish/Material Designer.
+(You might like to visit Sarah’s site, www.goeslinggroup.com for a glimpse of her stunning designs and check out one of Becca's other interests, a fashion blog, http://www.thefutureisok.com/ for some of her fabulous illustrations.)